Bo Brady and Hope Williams: Cultural impact

-Kristian Alfonso and Peter Reckell are the face of Avon's Blue Rush perfume advertising campaign.
+Kristian Alfonso and Peter Reckell were the faces of Avon's Blue Rush perfume advertising campaign.

 Alfonso and Reckell appeared in character on the NBC television series 30 Rock in the episode Dealbreakers Talk Show#0001.
-They appeared in a scene airing on Liz Lemon's television and made comment about the titles from Liz's failed talk show appearing on a hospital TV.
+They appeared in a scene airing on Liz Lemon's television and made comments about the titles from Liz's failed talk show appearing on a hospital TV.